Trump's tax returns to be released Friday after long fight | Politics

 Trump's lawyers also tried and failed to block the Manhattan district attorney's office from getting Trump's tax records as part of its investigation into his business practices, losing twice in the Supreme Court.

-Trump's longtime accountant, Donald Bender, testified at the Trump Organisation's recent Manhattan criminal trial that Trump reported losses on his tax returns every year for a decade, including nearly $700 million in 2009 and $200 million in 2010.
+Trump's longtime accountant, Donald Bender, testified at the Trump Organisation's recent Manhattan criminal trial that Trump reported losses on his tax returns every year for a decade, including nearly USD 700 million in 2009 and USD 200 million in 2010.

 Bender, a partner at Mazars USA LLP who spent years preparing Trump's personal tax returns, said Trump's reported losses from 2009 to 2018 included net operating losses from some of the many businesses he owns through the Trump Organisation.